 Relman, Dane & Colfax is accepting applications for a senior litigation associate or counsel position in its Washington, D.C. office.
 The firm seeks applicants who have significant litigation experience and are prepared to handle a civil rights litigation caseload without supervision.
 See full job posting and application instructions here.

-Relman, Dane & Colfax, PLLC is seeking paralegals to begin a two-year commitment in early summer 2019.
+Each year, Relman, Dane & Colfax, PLLC hires several paralegals for a two-year civil rights paralegal program.
 Paralegals are an integral part of both the litigation and civil rights counseling groups at the firm.
 They interview individuals seeking representation from the firm; conduct factual investigations; review client and discovery documents; assist in preparation of legal briefs, client presentations, and preparation for trials; analyze statistical data to assess disparate impact; communicate with clients and witnesses; and conduct various administrative tasks.
 Paralegals have opportunities to attend strategy sessions, client meetings, depositions, hearings, and trials.
-See full job posting and application instructions here.
+In January 2020, the firm will begin accepting applications for the two-year program that will start in summer 2020.